davidrpmorris/data-sriracha-bottle-chinese-characters/README.md

 ### BACK

 + The following table is a list of the Chinese characters on the back of the Sriracha Sauce bottle.
-They are listed how they should be read in Chinese: **from top to bottom, then from right to left.** There are 60 characters and 1 punctuation mark at the end.
+They are listed how they should be read in Chinese: **from top to bottom, then from right to left.** There are 60 characters and 1 punctuation mark at the end (if space is available on some bottles).

 |  -- | chinese | pinyin |
 |  ------- | ------- | ------- |